 My portfolio of work in digital production, including games, interactive fiction, twitter bots and crowdsourced photography is here.

-Most of the films I created whilst I was the Multimedia Producer at the Wellcome Trust (from 2008-2012) have ended up here on the Wellcome Collection YouTube channel, but some also here on the Wellcome Trust one.
+Most of the films I created whilst I was the Multimedia Producer at the Wellcome Trust (from 2008-2012) have been collected here.

 I run Gun Duel Halted, a slowly growing digitised collection of my Texan great-grandaddy’s wonderful writing about local history and all sorts of other stuff.